TheDroidYourLookingFor/EmberQuest/README.md

 ![EmberQuest](banner.svg)

-# 🎮 EmberQuest | EverQuest-inspired idle RPG
+# 🎮 EmberQuest | Old School MMO-inspired idle RPG

-An EverQuest-inspired idle/incremental RPG that runs in a single HTML file.
+An Old School MMO-inspired idle/incremental RPG that runs in a single HTML file.
 No build step, no install, no server — open `index.html` in any modern browser and start adventuring.

 **▶ Play it now: [thedroidyourlookingfor.github.io/EmberQuest](https://thedroidyourlookingfor.github.io/EmberQuest/)**